SILO-GROUP/IDM-A/doc/DOCUMENTATION.md

 This is a rather important piece as it prevents data you would not want to show to the user (unless you explicitly define it to be visible).

+### Associations.py
+Some modules have this file and some do not need it.
+The associations file contains Database Models meant to represent association tables.

 ## Groups and Methods

 ### Methods